pdm285/Telecomm/README.md

   - Login to existing user
   - Navigate around some popups
   - REQUIRE USER INPUT TO JOIN A MULTIPLAYER GAME
+  - Move around the map in a somewhat chaotic pattern for a configurable amount of time
+  - End test session

+Caveats:
   * At the moment the script can't click the 'join' button for some reason.
 Still investigating the cause
-  - Move around the map in a somewhat chaotic pattern for a configurable amount of time
-  - End test session